-The following engagement lessons learned-with particular emphasis on the special challenges of tribal engagement-are drawn from a review of the military professional literature, journalistic dispatches, individual and group interviews with civilian and military personnel who have served in Iraq, and the author's own experiences.73
+The following engagement lessons learned-with particular emphasis on the special challenges of tribal engagement-are drawn from a review of the military professional literature, journalistic dispatches, individual and group interviews with civilian and military personnel who have served in Iraq, and the author's own experiences.69

 Cultural sensitivity, "hearts and minds," and shared interests.
 Because of the complexity of the operational environment in Iraq, particularly in tribal areas, missteps are inevitable-even by experienced individuals.
 The local population will usually forgive such missteps if they have a vital interest in cooperating with the coalition and believe coalition personnel have fundamentally good intentions.
 Moreover, while winning "hearts and minds" may not be achievable in much of Iraq, neither is it necessary for success.
 What is important is for coalition forces to convince Iraqis that they have a shared interest in working together to achieve common goals.
+The state of the complexity of th the expense of the eventual development of broad-based civil society and governmental institutions.

 Building relationships.
-In Iraq, as elsewhere in the Arab world, persons are more trusted than institutions.
-76 Personal relationships are the basis of effective professional partnerships, and a sine qua non for effective counterinsurgency operations.
-77 These relationships, however, can only be established and maintained by engaging the civilian population.
+In Iraq, as elsewhere in the Arab world, persons are more trusted than institutions.72 Personal relationships are the basis of effective professional partnerships, and a sine qua